U.S. Route 83 in North Dakota: Route description

 US 83 enters North Dakota at the South Dakota state line, near the town of Hague, and runs northward for approximately 68 mi, serving the small cities of Strasburg and Linton before reaching Interstate 94 (I-94).
-It follows I-94 west to Bismarck, where it resumes a generally northward course as a four-lane highway.
+It follows I-94 west to Bismarck, where it resumes a generally northward course as a four-lane highway referred to as State Street.

 Headed toward Minot US 83 traverses mostly agricultural land, passing through some small cities such as Wilton, Washburn and Underwood north to Max.
-Leaving Underwood, US 83 encounters a large strip-mining coal (lignite) operation which can not only be seen from the roadway in the vicinity of Falkirk, but a small viaduct carries coal over the highway.
-North of Coleharbor, US 83 briefly merges both roadways and shares land with an adjacent railroad line in order to cross a viaduct that separates Lake Sakakawea from Lake Audubon.
+Leaving Underwood, US 83 passes by the Falkirk Mine, a large strip-mining coal (lignite) operation which can be seen from the roadway in the vicinity of Falkirk; a small viaduct carried coal over the highway for several years (the Falkirk Mine serves the nearby Coal Creek Station, also visible from the highway).
+North of Coleharbor, US 83 briefly merges both roadways and shares land with an adjacent railroad line in order to cross a causeway that separates Lake Sakakawea from Lake Audubon.
 North of the lakes, the surroundings return to cropland and grazing land, though a wind farm is located south of Minot.